Supercaly/esame-internet-of-things/README.md

 ## Quick Start

+Note: This repository uses git lfs to store images and pdfs with big sizes, [install it](https://git-lfs.github.com/) before cloning the repository to make sure all the files are properly downloaded.

 Before compiling the projects you need to tell arduino the location of the custom library; to do so create a symbolic link to the library in the arduino folder

 ```console